kushv818/embedded-onboarding/section-02/WORK.md

 ## Exercise 4: Capture the bug

+> [!IMPORTANT]
+> This exercise is experimental.
+You may run into OS-compatibility issues.

 Welcome to the last exercise!
 This is a capture-the-flag style mini-game which will require you to hunt for hidden symbols.

 You are given a black-box-esque ELF binary named `vault`.
 Embedded within the executable and linkable regions is a secret message.